mtumilowicz/designPatterns/README.md

 also `clone()` method, so we have to `prototype` object only once and then copy whenever we need new object (`HelveticaFont`).
 ### singleton
+* theory: `singleton` is used when we have to ensure that only one object of a particular class is ever created, and all references refer to the same object.
+* code: We show `ThreadSafeSingleton`.
+Note that not every `singleton` is thread safe, which is common mistake.

 ## structural
 All structural design patterns are in package: creational.*.